cdelahousse/vimrc/readme.markdown

 #Install

 1. Clone this repo into some folder.
-Copy it to your home folder
+Copy it to your home folder, renaming it .vim

 		$> git clone https://github.com/cdelahousse/vimrc.git

-		$> mv vimrc ~/.vim/
+		$> mv vimrc ~/.vim

-		$> cd ~/vim/
+		$> cd ~/.vim/

-1. Edit the g:my_vim_path variable within vimrcLOCAL to reflect the cloned directory above.
+1. Edit the g:my_vim_path variable within vimrcLOCAL to reflect the directory.

 		let g:my_vim_path	= '~/.vim'